 All very satisfying behavior in the moment.
 But numbing your senses.
 You crave that next massive hit.
 Without it, you feel anxious.
 Uncomfortable.
 Disconnected.

 Don’t get me wrong.

-All of the underlying urges and behaviors are okay.
-I believe they are all morally sound.
+The underlying urges and behaviors are okay.
+I believe they are all morally sound and natural.
 The problem is, your body and mind are not made to handle such abundance available to us.
 You literally overload your system.

 Adding to this is an extra layer.

 Besides always wanting to feel good.
 You need to display your well being to a massive 'tribe'.
 Using the elaborate social media system you are hooked into.

 You make sure everybody knows you are having fun.
 Feeling miserable and numbed.
 Instead of actually living!
 Sedated by the hormone that is supposed to motivate you.

 Let’s make one thing clear.
 It’s not your fault!
 You are not weak, stupid or a bad person.
 Don’t blame yourself!
 Humanity somehow constructed a fucked up system.